mattvenn/turtleprize/overview.md

 # Introduction

-The turtle prize was created to encourage programming skills in KS3.
+The turtle prize was created to encourage programming skills in KS3 by using computers to draw pictures.

 It was created by [cpd for teachers](http://cpdforteachers.com), and sponsored by:

 * [Raspberry Pi](http://raspberrypi.org).